PaloAltoNetworks/Splunk-Docs/getting-data-in.md

 - [Bring Aperture data into Splunk](/aperture.md)

 #### AutoFocus and MineMeld

 > #### primary::Note
 >
-> MineMeld and AutoFocus has been deprecated as of 7.0.0
+> MineMeld and AutoFocus has been deprecated as of App/Add-on 7.0.0

 Threat Intelligence to help prioritize and contextualize the rest of your data in Splunk.
 AutoFocus tags are collected via the AutoFocus API and threat indicators are collected from a MineMeld output feed.

 - [More information about AutoFocus](https://www.paloaltonetworks.com/products/secure-the-network/subscriptions/autofocus)
 - [More information about MineMeld](https://www.paloaltonetworks.com/products/secure-the-network/subscriptions/minemeld)
 - [Bring AutoFocus and MineMeld data into Splunk](/autofocus-and-minemeld.md)

 #### Traps Endpoint Protection

 > #### primary::Note
 >
-> Traps Endpoint has been deprecated and replaced with Cortex XDR.
+> Traps Endpoint has been deprecated and replaced with Cortex XDR in App/Add-on 7.0.0

 Secure the endpoint domain.
 Syslog endpoint security and operations events to Splunk.